tfgg/yournextmep/_candidates/eu2014/ukip/andrew-mcneilis.md

 person: andrew-mcneilis
 region: london
 party: ukip
-title: London - UKIP - Andrew McNeilis
+title: Andrew McNeilis is running for MEP in London for UKIP
 incumbent: false
 ---